sungnga/react-ecommerce/react-frontend/README.md

 **6. Set filters with category**
 - Store the filters in a state in Shop component
+- The filters is an object that contains category and price array
+- Once we populate the category and price arrays with the criterias we want, we will send this filters object to the backend
 - In Shop.js file:
   - Create a myFilters state that stores all the filters. myFilters is an object
     - In it, contains filters object property which has category array and price array